ohreally/freebsd-periodic/README.md

 The advantage of using the *periodic* system over cron jobs for checks and status reports, is that *periodic* collects the output for all scripts in a single email (or log file), whereas running separate cron jobs for the same scripts would result in a separate mail for each script.

+## `/usr/local/etc/periodic/daily/250.listports`

+List all ports on which a process is listening.

+Output includes

+- the IP address that the process is bound to
+- the port
+- the IP version (IPv4 or IPv6)
+- the transport protocol (TCP or UDP)
+- the name of the process

+Note that if a process is listening on a port, this does not automatically mean that the port is reachable.
+Reachability also depends on connectivity, routing, firewall configuration, et cetera.
+To make sure the port is reachable, you should try and connect to it from an external server.

 ## `/usr/local/etc/periodic/daily/435.status-memory`

 Displays the amount of memory and swap in use and free.